WHAT’S HAPPENING AT ST MARK’S.

-Masks are currently mandatory during all services.
-May be removed only during Holy Communion.
+Masks are currently not required during services, but may optionally be worn if desired.
 This rule also applies to weddings and funerals.

 These are now permitted, but must be served under strict conditions, with no self-service or buffet style provided.

 Funerals and weddings can have unlimited attendance, but the 4sqm rule applies as above.